 Online Fundraising is Easy: Visit www.sleepoutsaturday.org and create your own personal page.
-Set your goal and earn our new SOS fundraising badges that will be added to your personal fundraising page for bragging rights!
+Set your fundraising goal and earn our SOS fundraising badges that will be added to your personal fundraising page for bragging rights!
 Also, add a personal photo, and send out to your contact list.
 Share on your social media site.
 Promote your financial goal in your solicitations.
-We encourage everyone to set your goal and the positive impact you will provide for your neighbors in need.
 If your supporters know you are reaching for a stretch goal, they are more likely to help you with a stretch gift.
 The earlier you begin, the greater impact you can make!